Definition of

 The notion in colloquial language

-In everyday speech, a circus is used to refer to something that is disorderly or confusing .
-On the other hand, the idea can be associated with something that is a mockery or has extravagant features .
+In everyday speech, something that is disordered or confusing is mentioned as a circus.
+On the other hand, the idea can be associated with what is mockery or has extravagant features .

-"The opening of the hospital was a circus: the next day, the place was already closed because there were no doctors" y "This company is a circus, no one knows who is responsible" son phrases que apelan a estos usos del término.
+«The inauguration of the hospital was a circus: the next day, the place was already closed because there were no doctors» y «This company is a circus, it is not known who is responsible» son phrases que apelan a estos usos del término.